Marcus1506/Depixelation/README.md

 ### General Utility
-Whereas "utils.py" provides general utility for the project (plotting, kernel size interpolation, serializing test predictions for submission ...).
+Whereas "utils.py" provides general utility for the project (plotting, kernel size interpolation, serializing test predictions for submission, etc.).

 ### Architectures
 Of course "architectures.py" features all the different architectures I tried during the many tests on